mibur1/comet/docs/source/README.rst

 .. note::

  The Toolbox is under active development.
-If you have any questions, suggestions, or want to contribute, please don't hesitate to reach out on GitHub or via Email.
+If you have any questions, suggestions, or want to contribute, please do not hesitate to reach out via `GitHub <https://github.com/mibur1/comet/issues>`_ or email.

 Current features